Skip to content

 • by

-In 2010, before becoming very well-known by working on the Batman series at DC Comics, Scott Snyder teamed up with artist Rafael Albuquerque to launch the ongoing series American Vampire at Vertigo.
+In 2010, before becoming very well-known by working on the Batman series at DC Comics, Scott Snyder teamed up with artist Rafael Albuquerque to launch the ongoing American Vampire comics series at Vertigo.
 A title that gained a lot of attention at first with Stephen King writing a storyline.

 Books of Magic Reading Order, The Adventures of Tim Hunter

-Launched in 1991 by Vertigo with a miniseries, The Books of Magic is a creation of Neil Gaiman (with artists John Bolton, Scott Hampton, Charles Vess, and Paul Johnson)—and contrary to some beliefs it was not developed as a spin-off of The Sandman, even if the Endless appeared in it.
-In fact, it was commissioned by DC Comics as a way to highlight the already existing mystical characters in its universe.
+Launched in 1991 by Vertigo with a miniseries, The Books of Magic is a creation of Neil Gaiman (with artists John Bolton, Scott Hampton, Charles Vess, and Paul Johnson).
+Contrary to some beliefs, it was not developed as a spin-off of The Sandman, even if the Endless appeared in it.
+DC Comics commissioned it as a way to highlight the already existing mystical characters in its universe.

 The original miniseries introduced us to Timothy Hunter, a twelve-year-old boy who could be the most powerful magician in the world (a character inspired by T. H. White’s The Once and Future King and other classic fantasy stories).
 The question is: does he really want to be?
 To find the answer, Tim goes on a trip through the magical world, guided by John Constantine, Phantom Stranger, Mister E, and Doctor Occult, a group of magicians (aka the Trenchcoat Brigade).
 They want to aid Timothy in his decision.

-Once the original Books of Magic miniseries concluded, the story continued with an ongoing 75-issue series by John Ney Rieber (who wrote the first 50 issues) and artists Gary Amaro, Peter Gross, and Peter Snejbjerg.
+Once the original Books of Magic miniseries concluded, the story continued with an ongoing 75-issue series written by John Ney Rieber (who penned the first 50 issues) and illustrated by Gary Amaro, Peter Gross, and Peter Snejbjerg.
 We reconnected with Tim when an enigmatic man named Tamlin decided that he was the key to saving the dying world of Faerie.
-But exactly how Tim is supposed to do that?
-And who Tamlin really is?
+But exactly how is Tim supposed to do that?
+And who is Tamlin?
 Read the book to discover the answers!

 Sandman (Wesley Dodds), a pulp hero in the DC Universe